gdepeute/dae.notes/estaff.notes.md

   - That Camel wasn't setup/configured properly for reusing connections and checking status of connections before using
 - Crisis24/Palantir
   - Been supporting their efforts and trying to get to the bottom of their requests
-  - Fundamentally it's access to the historical
+  - Fundamentally it's access to the historical hazards which we can add to the existing API gateway with new role
+  - And a set of layers which we need to proxy (investigating MapProxy and others),

 # EStaff 3/20/23